tda-homcloud/homcloud-website/source/install-guide/install_guide_for_Windows.en.html.md

 ## 2. Installation of MSMPI

-MSMPI is used by dipha to parallelize and compute homology.
+MSMPI is used by dipha to parallelize the computation of homology.

 Download